bubu93200/MITmscore/readme.md

   - GNU
   - alsa : Advanced Linux Sound Architecture (ALSA) project
   - Score 3.6.2 and process to compile it in debug mode with visual studio (doesnt work with visual code)
+  - Jack

 - [ ] TODO : Transpose to windows
 - [ ] TODO : All

 # Way to progress
 Musescore are written in Qt so I propose to write musescore interface in Qt.
-Qt can send programs so I propose to lmaunch programs in python
+Qt can send programs so I propose to write launched programs in python
 Avantages to use python:
 - code simplier
 - a lot of libraries (and usable MIDI libraries) : mido
-- python works on windows, linux, macos so program in python is usable on these 3 systems without modifications
+- python works on windows, linux, MacOS so program in python is usable on these 3 systems without modifications
 - C or C++ code can be embedded in python script if necessary to accelerate code execution

 # Program architecture